nicercode/2016-02-01-ResBaz/lessons/10-functions/index.md

 arguments.
 These can be any R object: numbers, strings, arrays, data frames, of even pointers to other functions; anything that is needed for the function.name function to run.

-**The `...` argument**: The `...`, or ellipsis, element in the function definition allows for other arguments to be passed into the function, and passed onto to another function.
-This technique is often in plotting, but has uses in many other places.

 **Function body**: The function code between the within the `{}` brackets is run every time the function is called.
 This code might be